dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TC_STAT_STORM_NAME
-     Set the STORM_NAME for use with the MET tc_stat tool.
+     Set the :term:`STORM_NAME` for use with the MET tc_stat tool.

      | *Used by:*  TcStat
      | *Family:*  [config]
      | *Default:*  Varies

    TC_STAT_TRACK_WATCH_WARN
-     Specify which watches and warnings to stratify over when using the MET tc_stat tool.Acceptable values: HUWARN, HUWATCH, TSWARN, TSWATCH, ALLIf left blank (unset), no stratification will be done.
+     Specify which watches and warnings to stratify over when using the MET tc_stat tool.
+Acceptable values: HUWARN, HUWATCH, TSWARN, TSWATCH, ALLIf left blank (unset), no stratification will be done.

      | *Used by:*  TcStat
      | *Family:*  [config]
      | *Default:*  Varies

    TC_STAT_VALID_BEG
-     Specify a comma separated list of beginning valid times to stratify with when using the MET tc_stat tool.Acceptable formats: YYYYMMDD_HH, YYYYMMDD_HHmmss
+     Specify a comma separated list of beginning valid times to stratify with when using the MET tc_stat tool.
+Acceptable formats: YYYYMMDD_HH, YYYYMMDD_HHmmss

      | *Used by:*  TcStat
      | *Family:*  [config]
      | *Default:*  Varies

    TC_STAT_VALID_END
-     Specify a comma separated list of ending valid times to stratify with when using the MET tc_stat tool.Acceptable formats: YYYYMMDD_HH, YYYYMMDD_HHmmss
+     Specify a comma separated list of ending valid times to stratify with when using the MET tc_stat tool.
+Acceptable formats: YYYYMMDD_HH, YYYYMMDD_HHmmss

      | *Used by:*  TcStat
      | *Family:*  [config]
      | *Default:*  Varies

    TC_STAT_VALID_EXCLUDE
-     Specify a comma separated list of valid times to exclude from the stratification with when using the MET tc_stat tool.Acceptable formats: YYYYMMDD_HH, YYYYMMDD_HHmmss
+     Specify a comma separated list of valid times to exclude from the stratification with when using the MET tc_stat tool.
+Acceptable formats: YYYYMMDD_HH, YYYYMMDD_HHmmss

      | *Used by:*  TcStat
      | *Family:*  [config]